 Consider the circles centered at each magic tool with radius equal to its power.
-LaLa's magic will successfully locate the monster if and only if the convex hull of the circles contains the location of the monster where N is the number of magic tools placed in the forest, the i-th of which is located at (x_i, y_i) and has power r_i .
-Here, assume that the forest is a two-dimensional plane where the monster is located at (0,0).
+LaLa's magic will successfully locate the monster if and only if the convex hull of the circles contains the location of the monster.

 Write a program that determines whether LaLa will be able to locate the monster.